tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 Group | type names* | Notes on size/precision
 ---|---|---
-Character Types | char | exactly one byte,
+Character Types | char | exactly one byte, at least 8 bits
+  | char16_t | not smaller than char, at least 16 bits
+  | char32_t | not smaller than `char16_t`.
+At least 32 bits
+   | wchar_t | can represent the largest supp
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE2NDgyNjkyNF19
+eyJoaXN0b3J5IjpbLTEyNDc2ODM0M119
 -->